lucylucy83/blog/content/Charming-Evening-Field.2.md

 <h2>Conclusion

 We hope this post showed you how to use a body scrub effectively.
 Our aim is to share decades of skin care obsession with you.
-We don’t want to post a bunch of Photoshopped before/after photos and make you believe that we recommend miraculous cures.
+We don’t want to post a bunch of Photo-shopped before/after photos and make you believe that we recommend miraculous cures.
 We do want to share with you logic and reasons for why what we recommend works.

 Do you have other skin care questions?
 Please let us know by commenting below!
 We’ll do our best to create a post to answer your questions.